UlrikHjort/Towers-of-Hanoi-----Q-learning/README.md

-Reinforcement Q-learning algoeithm for solving the Towers of Hanoi problem.
+Reinforcement Q-learning algorithm for solving the Towers of Hanoi problem.